Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

 \subsection{Longitudinal coupling induced dynamical quantum Zeno effect}

-We now study another interesting phenomena on how the environmental effect on the flux qubit can be switched off by virtue of the longitudinal coupling field when the inversion symmetry of the SFQ potential energy is broken.
+We now study another interesting phenomenon, that is, the environmental effect of the flux qubit can be switched off by virtue of the longitudinal coupling field when the inversion symmetry of the SFQ potential energy is broken.
 The Hamiltonian of the driven SFQ interacting with the environment can be written as

 with the definition $\sigma_{x}=\sigma_{+}+\sigma_{-}$ for the ladder operators $\sigma_{\pm}$.
 Here, as in Eq.~(\ref{eq:5}), the longitudinal and transverse couplings between the SFQ and the classical fields are characterized by the parameters $\lambda_{z}$ and $\lambda_{x}$.
-The environment is presented as a set of harmonic oscillators, each with the frequency $\omega_{i}$ and the creation operator $b_{i}^{\dagger}$.
+The environment is presented as a set of harmonic oscillators, each with the frequency $\omega_{i}$ and the creation (annihilation) operator $b_{i}^{\dagger}$ ($b_{i}$).
 The coupling constant between the SFQ and the $i$th bosonic mode is denoted by $g_{i}$.
 If a unitary transformation as in Eq.~(\ref{eq:11b}) is applied to the Hamiltonian in Eq.~(\ref{eq:25}), then we have an effective Hamiltonian

 with

 Here, $J_{n}(2\lambda_{z}/{\omega_{0}})$ and $\lambda_{n}$ are given in Eq.~(\ref{eq:13}).